Homam, Iran

-Hemam (همام, also Romanized as Hemām and Homām; also known as Deh Mūm) is a village in Cham Rud Rural District, Bagh-e Bahadoran District, Lenjan County, Isfahan Province, Iran.
-At the 2006 census, its population was 152, in 42 families.
+Homam (همام) (Note: Also romanized as Hemām and Homām; also known as Deh Mūm) is a village in Cham Rud Rural District of Bagh-e Bahadoran District in Lenjan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 152 in 42 households.
+The following census in 2011 counted 114 people in 38 households.
+The 2016 census measured the population of the village as 124 people in 45 households.